What is it?

 As the ROA is subject to specific rules (detailed in legislation), it has been technically possible to develop an electronic tool which produces instant results based on the information inputted.

-The calculator can be used by individuals free of charge.
+The calculator can be used free of charge.

 You don’t have to talk on the phone about your criminal record